Why am I running? To enable a more livable Sammamish for all residents.

 5) I believe as a caring community, we must provide a safety net of social services that meets the basic needs of people, especially those on the margins.
 PROOF: I am a court appointed special advocate for abused and neglected children in foster care.

-6) BTW: I also believe that immigrants strengthen our communities; that a strong economy depends on jobs that provide safe working conditions, fair and living wages; that laws should protect all the lives of all people, especially vulnerable populations, such as our school children, from gun violence; that climate change should be addressed as a crisis; and that an efficient, well-planned, multimodal transportation system promotes a healthy economy, environment, and community.
+6) I believe that immigrants strengthen our communities; that a strong economy depends on jobs that provide safe working conditions, fair and living wages; that laws should protect all the lives of all people, especially vulnerable populations, such as our school children, from gun violence; that climate change should be addressed as a crisis; and that an efficient, well-planned, multimodal transportation system promotes a healthy economy, environment, and community.

 Our General Fund 2020 revenues (as of 6/18/19) show us at $44,223,740 while expenditures are at $48,290,321.
 A revenue shortfall of ~$4M.